 Make sure your computer and processor is not overheating.
-Excessive heat can cause a significant decrease in computer performance since most processors automatically step the speed of the processor down to help compensate for the heat related issues.
+Excessive heat can cause a significant decrease in computer performance because most processors automatically reduce the speed of the processor to help compensate for the heat related issues.

-Dust, dirt, and hair can also constrict a proper air flow on your computer, which can also cause a computer to overheat.
+Dust, dirt, and hair can also constrict proper air flow inside your computer, which can cause a computer to overheat.
 Make sure your computer case is clean and fans are not obstructed.

 Erase computer and start over

-If none of the above solutions resolve your issues, it is recommended that you either reinstall Windows or erase everything and then start over.
+If none of the above solutions resolve your issues, another option is to either reinstall Windows or erase everything and then start over.